phamstel/study-time-eda/README.md

 *Dashboard will be added after visualization.*

 ## Next Steps
-My next step is to apply these insights during the Winter 2026 Semester by tracking my study sessions to see how these changes improve my productivity.
+Next, I will apply these insights during the Winter 2026 Semester, tracking my study sessions to measure and improve my productivity.